Tessa Schlesinger is the author of "Lucid Dreaming: How to Heal Your Life and Increase Your Power."

 It was the beginning of my interest in treating deep-down problems with dream therapy and lucid dreaming.

-When we are in deep intense prayer or in deep intense meditation, the mind is concentrated on only one thing.
+Consider that when we are in deep intense prayer or in deep intense meditation, the mind is concentrated on only one thing.
 For whatever reason, when this happens, the body is relaxed.
-When the body is relaxed, we fall asleep.
+When the body is relaxed, we fall asleep, and when we fall asleep in this state of concentration, lucid dreaming is much more likely to happen.

-One of the most difficult things about dreams is that if you don’t write them down, they disappear.
+One of the most difficult things about dreams is that if you don’t write them down, they quickly fade from memory.
 They disappear within an hour of waking up.
 It is vital to have a dream diary and to write down every aspect of that dream in the morning immediately after waking up.
 If you don't do that, it will be difficult to recall later on.

 Here’s what you need to note when writing down the dream.

-- Immediately note down the various emotions that you felt during the dream.
+- Immediately note the various emotions that you felt during the dream.
 One way of establishing what the symbols mean is to find out where, in your real life, you feel those same emotions.
+I felt fear about snakes, and the equivalent fear in real life was people.
+Ergo, the snakes meant people (for me).

 - Write down the sequence of the dream.
 Take note of colours and shapes.
 Ask yourself if those resemble any situation or place in your current life.